hongjianlin1989/TinyMeet/README.md

 ### What the Fastlane lane does
 The `ios tests` lane will:
 - resolve Swift package dependencies
-- run unit tests for the `TinyMeet` scheme
+- run tests for the `TinyMeet` scheme
 - target an iOS simulator
 - disable code signing for CI test runs